MicrosoftDocs/fabric-docs/docs/onelake/onelake-azure-databricks.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

 This scenario shows how to connect to OneLake via Azure Databricks.
-After completing this tutorial, you'll be able to read and write to a Microsoft Fabric Lakehouse from your Azure Databricks workspace.
+After completing this tutorial, you'll be able to read and write to a Microsoft Fabric lakehouse from your Azure Databricks workspace.

 ## Prerequisites

-Before you connect, complete these steps:
+Before you connect, you must have:

 - A Fabric workspace and lakehouse.
 - A premium Azure Databricks workspace.
 Only premium Azure Databricks workspaces support Microsoft Azure Active Directory credential passthrough, which is required for this scenario.

 ## Set up your Databricks workspace